 Dr David Parry

-I have broad research interests that cluster around the intersection of literature, rhetoric, religion and intellectual history in the 16th and 17th centuries, especially the work of John Milton, John Bunyan, and other Puritan writers, though I have also published on 20th century figures such as Ferdinand de Saussure and Umberto Eco.
+I have broad research interests that cluster around the intersection of literature, rhetoric, religion and intellectual history from the sixteenth to eighteenth centuries, especially the work of John Milton, John Bunyan, and other Puritan writers, though I have also published on 20th century figures such as Ferdinand de Saussure and Umberto Eco.

 My first book, The Rhetoric of Conversion in English Puritan Writing from Perkins to Milton, was published by Bloomsbury Academic in 2022.
 This book explores how English Puritan writers and preachers adopt and adopt the principles of the rhetorical tradition for their different pastoral persuasive purposes and how they deploy allegory as an alternative imaginative mode of rhetoric.
 It concludes with reflections on how Milton deploys similar strategies to persuade his readers towards his idiosyncratic brand of godly faith.
 I am also the editor of The Oxford Handbook of Allegory, a forthcoming major reference work by an international team of 40 contributors covering allegorical writing and reading from Plato to Inside Out.